PurushothamVadde/Bike-Demand-Prediction-With-Regression-Models-and-GridsearchCV/README.md

 ## Exploratory Data Analysis
 ![DataFrame](https://github.com/PurushothamVadde/Bike-Demand-Prediction-With-Regression-Models-and-GridsearchCV/blob/main/Images/Correlation_Matrix.png)
-* from the above correlation matrix we can see that there is a positive linear relation ship
+* from the above correlation matrix we can see that there is a positive linear relationship between the features t1, t2, hour, windspeed and cnt.
+* we can also see that there is negative linear relationship between hum and cnt.
+* there is no linear relationship with cnt and other features.

 ## Feature Engineering